Are Kourtney Kardashian and Travis Barker Married?

 Photo: Daniele Venturelli/WireImage

 Sexiest couples everywhere woke up Tuesday morning to big news: Kourtney Kardashian and Travis Barker had Allegedly Got married in Vegas on Sunday night after the Grammy Awards.
-Turned out, although sources say he had A ceremony at 1:30 a.m.
-Monday – certainly conducted by an Elvis impersonator – is still unclear whether they are legally married. ,page sixThey claim that they entered the chapel without a marriage license and performed the ceremony just for fun.
+Turned out, although sources say he had A ceremony at around 1:30 on Monday morning, they are still not legally married.
+Kardashian confirmed this confusing turn of events on Instagram on Wednesday, where she posted a series of photos from the night and confessed that, really, it was just for practice.
 I guess their appreciation for pranks goes beyond TP-ing into each other’s houses?

 Read Full News